 WHAT WE DO

-We distribute age-appropriate, high-quality, curated, and self- selected books to children.
+We distribute age-appropriate, high-quality, curated, and self-selected books to children.
 Books of interest get read!
-We support the access to books through partnerships with schools, after- school-programs, and community-based family resource centers.
+We support book access through partnerships with schools, after-school programs, and community-based family resource centers.
 We partner with literacy foundations and other like-minded corporate entities.

 Our primary nonprofit partner, Bring Me A Book Foundation (BMAB), acts as a catalyst to provide infrastructure and funding sources for our book access programs.
 We pride ourselves on our carefully selected and efficiently purchased books, with the able guidance from the BMAB team.

 Pre-K through 3rd-grade students, in under-resourced communities of District 5170, get access to books and other resources that can help them read better.

 Club members get opportunities to volunteer and contribute towards this worthy cause.

 Our committee learns and adopts best practices which can then be shared with the larger Rotary community

 If you are interested in improving literacy (reading) in an under-resourced community, and are a:

 Please reach out to learn about the opportunities.

 We can share our practices and lessons learned.
 We may also partner together to bring books to the students in an under-resourced community near you.